casper-network/condor-info/articles/034-sidecar.md

 # Sidecar in Casper 2.0

-The Casper Sidecar is a standalone application designed to offload the Casper Node and extend its the capabilities.
-By acting as an middleman between Casper nodes and clients, it enhances network performance, scalability and flexibility .
+The Casper Sidecar is a standalone application which runs the JSON-RPC service formerly provided as part of the Node itself.
+This replaces the JSON RPC formerly found on the Casper Node, and extends its the capabilities.
+By acting as an middleman between Casper nodes and clients applications, it enhances network performance, scalability and flexibility.

 ## Key Components